drew-parsons/2024-fenics-proceedings/README.md

 ## Aims and scope
 The aim of the volume is to give a glimpse of the current state-of-the-art in terms of development and applications of the FEniCS Project (FEniCS) software.
 Both theoretical and more application-oriented high-quality contributions are welcome.
 Each book chapter is expected to be accompanied by a FEniCS-based implementation or by a contribution to one or more of the FEniCS software components.

-## Editors
-* Jørgen S. Dokken, Simula Research Laboratory, Norway
-* Henrik Finsberg, Simula Research Laboratory, Norway
-* Jack S. Hale, University of Luxembourg, Luxembourg
-* Marie E. Rognes, Simula Research Laboratory, Norway
-* Matthew W. Scroggs, University College London, UK

-Each contribution will be assigned to one or more editors.
-Each editor will be responsible for the recruitment of reviewers and handling of the review process of their assigned manuscripts.

-## Review
-All submissions will be subject to an initial editorial review, and if considered of sufficient quality and within the scope of the volume, peer-reviewed by two reviewers (single-blind) who can recommend; acceptance, revision or rejection.
-The final decision on acceptance or rejection will be made by the editors.

 ## Timeline

 * Sep 30 2024: Deadline for initial submissions, PDF by email to the editors.
 Submissions subjected to editorial review, and eligible contributions sent for peer-review.